 Financial wellness refers to educational programs that are aimed at making participants literate, though not experts, on their financial picture so that they can make informed decisions about their investments and retirement plan options.

 Today’s financial wellness programs are available on demand (thank you, technology!) and focus on taxation and retirement in a way that is convenient and engaging to the participant.
 They can learn at their own pace and choose from online topics that interest them.
-In some cases, a participant can even call a certified financial planner professional to get real-time information and educational content.
+In some cases, like with GRP Advisor Alliance’s financial wellness programs, a participant can even call a certified financial planner professional to get real-time information and educational content.

-These are programs that plan sponsors can offer their employees to help them with budgeting, managing debt and saving for retirement, which all have an impact on their annual tax bill.
-Best of all, these programs are perceived by participants as an employee benefit, can help them save on taxes and, in the long run, can help a plan sponsor prepare their employees to retire with dignity.
+These are programs that plan sponsors can offer their employees that can help them with budgeting, debt and retirement savings, which all have an impact on their annual tax bill.
+Best of all, these programs are perceived by participants as an employee benefit, can help them save on taxes, and in the long run, help a plan sponsor prepare their employees to retire with dignity.

 Benefits for Plan Sponsors

 Financial wellness programs are designed to help participants understand the interrelated nature of budgeting, debt and savings so that they can make better choices on their taxes.
 When good choices are made, the participant may be able to save more than they thought toward retirement.
 Those increased savings through a reduced tax bill leads to positive outcomes for participants.
 Positive outcomes for participants lead to more satisfied employees and over the long term, reduced employee expenses for the plan sponsor, e.g. health insurance costs.
 In 2015, the Department of Labor estimated an annual benefits carrying cost of $22,000 per employee.
 If 80% of a plan sponsor’s participants are ill-prepared for retirement and work three years beyond their traditional, planned retirement date, it can increase a plan sponsor’s benefits cost by more than $1 million.